-Dharmsala - Dalai Lama
+Dalai Lama

-In April of 1990 a letter from my friend, Kuno, arrived at my isolated forest hermitage, inviting me to McCleod Ganj, Dharamsala, home of the Dalai Lama, to attend the first tantric (secret teachings) practice ever taught by a Dalai Lama.
-I left my snow covered mountain top and sat in blizzards for six weeks on that other snow covered Himalayan mountain top in Arizona, being filled with ancient teachings and very clear visualizations about how to live and how to die.
+In April of 1990 a letter from my friend, Kuno, arrived at my isolated mountain hermitage, inviting me to McCleod Ganj, Dharamsala, home of the Dalai Lama, to attend the first tantric (secret teachings) practice ever taught by a Dalai Lama.
+I left my snow covered mountain top in Arizona, and sat with Tibetan monks in blizzards for six weeks on that other snow covered Himalayan mountain top being filled with ancient teachings and very clear visualizations about how to live and how to die.
 The method of instruction was direct transmission of exceptionally detailed visualizations which were accompanied by mudras (hand gestures) and mantras (sounds).